Mohammad Reza Pahlavi: Early life, family and education

-Born in Tehran, in the Sublime State of Iran, to Reza Khan (later Reza Shah Pahlavi, first Shah of the Pahlavi dynasty) and his second wife, Tadj ol-Molouk, Mohammad Reza was his father's eldest son and third of his eleven children.
-His father was of Mazandarani origin and born in Alasht, Savadkuh County, Māzandarān Province.
-He was a Brigadier-General of the Persian Cossack Brigade, commissioned in the 7th Savadkuh Regiment, who served in the Anglo-Persian War in 1856.
-Mohammad Reza's mother was a Muslim immigrant from Georgia (then part of the Russian Empire), whose family had emigrated to mainland Iran after Iran was forced to cede all of its territories in the Caucasus following the Russo-Persian Wars several decades prior.
-She was of Azerbaijani origin, being born in Baku, Russian Empire (now Azerbaijan).
+Mohammad Reza was born on 26 October 1919 in Tehran to Reza Khan (later Reza Shah Pahlavi), a brigadier general of the Persian Cossack Brigade, and his second wife, Tadj ol-Molouk.
+His father was of Mazandarani origin and was born in Alasht, Mazandaran province.
+His paternal grandmother was a Muslim immigrant from Georgia (then part of the Russian Empire), whose family had emigrated to Iran following the Russo-Persian Wars in the nineteenth century.
+Tadj ol-Molouk was born in Baku, Russian Empire (present-day Azerbaijan), and was the daughter of Teymūr Khan Ayromlou, a Qajar army general of Ayrum descent.